Are Ladybugs Good Luck?

 Ladybug Luck: How It Started

 The origin of the ladybug as a symbol of good luck dates back to ancient agricultural societies in Europe, where these tiny beetles were protectors of crops.
 During the Middle Ages, farmers noticed ladybugs played a crucial role in controlling pests, particularly aphids, which threatened their harvests.
 Grateful for the ladybug’s natural pest control, they associated the insect with divine intervention and good fortune.
-This connection was further strengthened by the Catholic Church, which linked the ladybug to the Virgin Mary.
+This connection was further strengthened by the Catholic Church, which linked ladybugs to the Virgin Mary.
 In fact, the name “ladybug” itself is from “Our Lady’s beetle,” a reference to the Virgin Mary, who was often depicted wearing a red cloak in religious art.
 The seven spots on the most common species of ladybug represented her seven joys and seven sorrows.

 As these beliefs spread across Europe, they solidified the ladybug’s reputation as an omen of good luck.
 Over time, associating ladybugs with good fortune transcended cultural boundaries, making them one of the most universally recognized symbols of luck, protection, and prosperity.